hashicorp/terraform-website/content/source/docs/cloud/integrations/service-now/index.html.md

 `tf_vcs_record` | Manage ServiceNow Terraform VCS Repositories Table Records `tf_workspace` | Resources for Terraform Workspace API Requests

-### Example Service Catalog Workflows
+### Example Service Catalog Flows and Actions

-The ServiceNow Example Workflows can be found in the ServiceNow Studio > Workflow > Workflow.
-By default, the workflows execute upon submitting an order request for the various catalog items.
-Admins can modify the workflows to wait on an approval action, include approval rules, and specify approver groups.
+The ServiceNow Example Flows can be found in the ServiceNow Studio > Flows.
+By default, the Flows execute upon submitting an order request for the various catalog items.
+Admins can modify the Flows and Actions to wait on an approval action, include approval rules, and specify approver groups.

-Workflow Name | Description
+Flow Name | Description
 --|--
 Create Workspace | Creates a new Terraform Enterprise workspace from VCS repository.
-Create Workspace with Variables | Creates a new Terraform Enterprise workspace from VCS repository and creates any variables provided.
+Create Workspace with Vars | Creates a new Terraform Enterprise workspace from VCS repository and creates any variables provided.
 Create Run | Creates/Queues a new run on the Terraform Enterprise workspace.
 Apply Run | Applies a run on the Terraform Enterprise workspace.
 Provision Resources | Creates a Terraform Enterprise workspace (with auto-apply), creates/queues a run, applies the run when ready.
-Provision Resources with Variables | Creates a Terraform Enterprise workspace (with auto-apply), creates any variables, creates/queues a run, applies the run when ready.
+Provision Resources with Vars | Creates a Terraform Enterprise workspace (with auto-apply), creates any variables, creates/queues a run, applies the run when ready.
-Example Pinned Variables | Creates a Terraform Enterprise workspace (with auto-apply), creates any variables, creates/queues a run, applies the run when ready using a pinned VCS repository and variables.
-Delete Workspace | Adds a `CONFIRM_DESTROY=1` to the Terraform workspace and creates a destroy run plan.
+Delete Workspace | Creates a destroy run plan.
-Poll Run State | Polls the Terraform Enterprise API for the current run state of a workspace.
+Worker Poll Run State | Polls the Terraform Enterprise API for the current run state of a workspace.
-Poll Apply Run | Polls the Terraform Enterprise API and applies any pending Terraform runs.
+Worker Poll Apply Run | Polls the Terraform Enterprise API and applies any pending Terraform runs.
-Poll Destroy Workspace | Queries ServiceNow Terraform Records for resources marked `is_destroyable`, applies the destroy run to destroy resources, and deletes the corresponding Terraform workspace.
+Worker Poll Destroy Workspace | Queries ServiceNow Terraform Records for resources marked `is_destroyable`, applies the destroy run to destroy resources, and deletes the corresponding Terraform workspace.

 ## ServiceNow ACLs